 Two months later I had virtually forgotten about her.
 I decided why not see what her response would be when I tell her I do love her.
 I sent the text.
 I waited patiently.
 She replied.
 She said she had a new boyfriend, she is sorry (for cheating on me), I will find another good wife (quiet an encouragement) blur blur blur…you know the lines people use especially women when they dump their partners.

 Another girl.
 Let’s call her Jane.
 Same story as the first one.
 After a year or so, she decided to go silent.
 My texts ended somewhere in the phone’s dustbin, I guess because I never received any reply.
 When your partner doesn’t pick up your calls or doesn’t reply to your texts, the common lie is “I’m busy.”

 Well, I had some pressing issues that needed my attention than trying to resurrect the dead who didn’t want to be brought back to life.
 I never contacted her for more than two weeks.
 I decided to send her a text asking her to tell me what she’s thinking about our relationship.
-Two hours later she called and reaffirmed through several texts that she has another man in her life (poor me), I should not annoy her anymore with texts and calls of which I’m sure I was doing, pestering), there are many girls out there (she’s not the only one) blur blur blur.
+Two hours later she called and reaffirmed through several texts that she has another man in her life (poor me), I should not annoy her anymore with texts and calls (of which to be honest I hadn’t been pestering her), there are many girls out there (she’s not the only one) blur blur blur.